TUDelft-books/CT1000/book/week_13/session_2/intro.md

 \end{align*}
 $$

+So the shear force center is located at approximately $111 \, \rm{mm}$ left of the web.

+Now we can continue finding the stresses at point $\rm{C}$, combining the normal and shear stresses, with the stress due to the torsional moment.
+Note that there's no additional torsion moment other than the $-0.4 \, \rm{kNm}$, as the external force is applied at the shear force center.

-It is an open-thin walled cross-section, therefore, the torsional cross-sectional property, the torsion constant $I_{\rm{t}}$, can be calculated with:
+We have an open-thin walled cross-section, therefore, the torsional cross-sectional property, the torsion constant $I_{\rm{t}}$, can be calculated with:

 $$
 \begin{align*}